alyakin314/lqrt/README.md

 ## Usage
-There are three tests implemented in this repostory: Single sample, related samples (also known as paired) and independent samples (also known as unpaired).
+There are three tests implemented in this repostory: one sample, related samples (also known as paired) and independent samples (also known as unpaired).

-### Single sample
+### One sample
-The single sample test performs the Lq-Likelihood-test for the mean of one group of scores.
+The one sample test performs the Lq-Likelihood-test for the mean of one group of scores.
 It is a robust two-sided test for the null hypothesis that the expected value (mean) of a sample of independent observations is equal to the given